 - Permits: Any work in this area may require work permits from the Ontario Ministry of Natural Resources and Forests and/or Department of Fisheries and Oceans to ensure no destruction to fish habitat occurs.

 - Erosion and hardening: Wave washing and changing water levels may result in erosion or degradation of this area.
 Water is very powerful!
 Even 1 foot of water can move incredible amounts of soil.
 When waves crash at shorelines from boating or weather, only a gradual slope will allow the wave to break without a force or backwash that increases erosion.
-Hardened and wall-like shorelines (even small walls) will not reduce the force of a wave but instead will increase the backwashing of the water and therefore can create problems in new areas, for fish habitats, or on neighbouring and downstream properties.
+Hardened and wall-like shorelines/riparian edges (even small walls) will not reduce the force of a wave but instead will increase the backwashing of the water and therefore can create problems in new areas, for fish habitats, or on neighbouring and downstream properties.
 Different types of soils have different angles at which they are at rest- angles of repose- and water reduces these angles further.
-Steep soft shorelines are areas highly sensitive to disturbance.
+Steep soft riparian edges are areas highly sensitive to disturbance.
 A restoration expert can design unique and soft sustainable solutions to limit erosion and maintain ecosystem integrity.
-Contact erosion control experts or experts in shoreline restoration before tampering with shorelines that have erosion issues.
+Contact erosion control experts or experts in shoreland restoration before tampering with shorelands that have erosion issues.

 - Special plants such as willows, sweetgale, emergent of lillies and pickerelweed grow in these wet areas at the shore, and can be planted here.
 Their roots systems are extensive and help keep soil in place while providing safe harbour for small fishes.
 Their leaves and stems are great for dispersing the strength of waves.
 Some of these are also native sources of spice and are pretty too!